Yashwantrao Chavan

-Yashwantrao Balwantrao Chavan (/mr/; 12 March 1913 – 25 November 1984) was an Indian independence activist and politician who served as 8th Minister of Finance from 1970 to 1971 and from 1971 to 1974.
+Yashwantrao Balwantrao Chavan (/mr/; 12 March 1913 25 November 1984) was an Indian independence activist and politician who served as 5th Deputy Prime Minister of India in the short-lived Charan Singh ministry in 1979.
 He served as the last Chief Minister of Bombay State and the first of Maharashtra after the latter was created by the division of Bombay State.
-His last significant ministerial post was as the Deputy Prime Minister of India in the short-lived Charan Singh ministry in 1979.
+His also held significant ministerial post was as the 8th Minister of Finance from 1970 to 1971 and from 1971 to 1974.

 He was a strong Congress leader, co-operative leader, social activist and writer.
 He was popularly known as Leader of Common People.
 He advocated social democracy in his speeches and articles and was instrumental in establishing co-operatives in Maharashtra for the betterment of the farmers.

 Early life

-Yashwantrao Chavan was born in a Kshatriya-Maratha family on 12 March 1913 in the village of Devrashtre in Satara District (now in Sangli District) of Maharashtra, India.
+Yashwantrao Chavan was born in a Maratha family on 12 March 1913 in the village of Devrashtre in Satara District (now in Sangli District) of Maharashtra, India.
 He had three siblings.
 Chavan lost his father in his early childhood and was brought up by his uncle and mother.
 His mother taught him about self-dependency and patriotism.
 From childhood, he was fascinated by the freedom struggle of India.

 Chavan was an active participant in the struggle for independence of India.
 As a schoolboy in Karad in 1930, he was fined for his participation in the Non-cooperation Movement led by Mahatma Gandhi.
 In 1932, he was sentenced to 18 months in prison for hoisting the Indian flag in Satara.
 During this period, he came in contact with Swami Ramanand Bharti, Dhulappa Bhaurao Navale, Gaurihar (Appasaheb) Sihasane, V. S. Page and Govind Kruparam Wani.
 Their friendship lasted forever.

 After completing his high school education from Tilak High school Karad in 1934, he joined the Rajaram College, Kolhapur.
 In 1938, after obtaining his B.A. degree in history and political science (awarded by Bombay University) he joined Law College of Pune.
 After obtaining his law degree (LLB awarded by Bombay University) in 1941, he started practice as a criminal lawyer at Karad.
 In 1942, he married Venutai at Phaltan in Satara district, in a match arranged by their families.

 During his college years, Chavan was involved in many social activities and was closely associated with the Congress party and its leaders, such as Jawaharlal Nehru, Sardar Patel and Keshavrao Jedhe.
 In 1940, he became President of Satara District Congress.

 Chavan was one of the delegates at the Bombay session of the A.I.C.C. in 1942 that gave the call for Quit India.
 He went "underground" before being arrested for his participation in the movement.
 He spent around two years in jail, and was released only in 1944.